-This article first appeared on The Australian Mining Review on 7/10/20.
+This article first appeared on The Australian Mining Review in October 2020.
 Read the full story here.

 Drilling work is often undertaken in remote areas which are not blessed with the infrastructure, workforce and access to spare parts available on a fully-equipped mine site.